Did you know that the Python programming language is one of the most in-demand languages in the industry right now?

 - There is a large community.

 Coding alone can be a drag if you need help with something.
-Thankfully, since Python is so popular, there is a huge community ready and willing to help you learn.
+Thankfully, since Python is so popular, there is a huge community ready and willing to help you learn – making it all the more easy to learn by association.
 So don’t fret when it comes to community resources available.

 How do I learn Python?

-We’ve mastered the ideas of what Python is, so the last question remaining is how one might learn this popular and fantastic language.
-Below, we have created three broad sections that will help you master Python programming in more time.
+We’ve mastered the ideas of what Python is, so the last question remaining is how one might learn this popular and fantastic language to create Python programs.
+Below, we have created three broad sections that will help you master using Python programming in more time.

 Master Python syntax & coding principles

 As the saying goes, you have to learn to crawl before you can walk.
 In the case of programming, regardless of language, this is very true.
 Before you dive into anything else related to Python, it’s important to learn the coding basics.
 This includes not only Python syntax (i.e. the language’s “grammar”) but also high-level concepts like variables, loops, arrays, and so forth.
 Without these, no programs can be created, so they should be your first stop.
-To get started, we’ve compiled some of our favorite resources below:
+To get started, we’ve compiled some of our favorite resources below, so please check out each Python tutorial:

 - Python Mini-Degree by Zenva